Everything you need to know to be ready when you arrive with us.

 - 4-6 pm – Extended camp care

-Camps are open on July 1.
+Camps are open on June 24 and July 1.
 Activities may be modified, depending on the number of participants.

 We offer a wide variety of specialized camps so that each child can have a personalized experience and a memorable summer!